Lucas Girard

 Biography

-I am a Ph.D. candidate at CREST (Center for Research in Economics and Statistics) under the supervision of Xavier D’Haultfoeuille and a Teaching Fellow at ENSAE Paris.
+Between 2017 and 2021, I completed my Ph.D. in econometrics at CREST (Center for Research in Economics and Statistics) under the supervision of Xavier D’Haultfoeuille.

-I am interested in econometric theory and its application.
-My current research is devoted to two main themes.
+I am interested in econometric theory and its application, with three main themes of research as of now:

 Research Interests